-3.4.2.7.1 Tuition Remission for Faculty Employees
+3.4.2.7.1 Tuition Remission for Faculty Member

-The request to make use of this benefit shall be made by the employee to his or her department chair and approved by the provost.
+The request to make use of this benefit shall be made by the faculty member to his or her department chair and approved by the provost.

-The faculty employee's department chair shall, if he or she deems appropriate, give the faculty employee approval by signing the registration form in the space provided for the adviser's signature.
+The faculty member's department chair shall, if he or she deems appropriate, give the faculty member approval by signing the registration form in the space provided for the adviser's signature.

-The Human Resources Office at either the College of Saint Benedict or Saint John's University will need to confirm the employee's eligibility after the request for authorization has been filled out by the faculty employee.
+The Human Resources Office at either the College of Saint Benedict or Saint John's University will need to confirm the faculty member's eligibility after the request for authorization has been filled out by the faculty member.

-3.4.2.7.2 Tuition Remission for Spouses of Faculty Employees
+3.4.2.7.2 Tuition Remission for Spouses of Faculty Members

-The spouse of a full-time faculty employee who is interested in the educational benefit should contact the Human Resources Office at either the College of Saint Benedict or Saint John's University for further information.
+The spouse of a full-time faculty member who is interested in the educational benefit should contact the Human Resources Office at either the College of Saint Benedict or Saint John's University for further information.

-3.4.2.7.3 Tuition Remission/Assistance for Dependents of Faculty son or daughter for meeting the tuition costs at the College of Saint Benedict or Saint John's University.
+3.4.2.7.3 Tuition Remission/Assistance for Dependents of Faculty

+This tuition remission benefit provides a financial resource to a faculty member's qualified son or daughter for meeting the tuition costs at the College of Saint Benedict or Saint John's University.